-Soufflé literally means “puffed up,” in French, and is a culinary term for a light, frothy dish, just stiff enough to hold its shape, and which may be savory or sweet, hot or cold.
+Soufflé literally means “puffed up,” in French, and is a culinary term for a light, frothy dish, just stiff enough to hold its shape, and which may be savoury or sweet, hot or cold.
 The basic hot souffle is based on a roux–a cooked mixture of flour and butter–and then incorporates beaten egg whites.
 Food historians confirm this is a French invention in the late 18th century.
 Recipes for various kinds of sweet and savoury soufflés appear in Louis Ude’s The French Cook of 1813, a work which promises a “new method of giving good and extremely cheap fashionable suppers”.

-The Flop: Contrary to popular opinion loud noises do not cause souffles to flop.
+The Flop: Contrary to popular opinion loud noises do not cause soufflés to flop.
 The rise and (and the inevitable fall) of every soufflé is a direct result of temperature.
 Heat expands the air in the egg whites; coolness deflates it.
-For that reason you do have to eat your creation as soon as it comes out of the oven (within 5 or 10 minutes) or it will deflate as it cools.
+For that reason, you do have to eat your creation as soon as it comes out of the oven (within 5 or 10 minutes) or it will deflate as it cools.

-Enjoyed by Royals for centuries, imagine how chefs were able to ensure the soufflé held its shape as footmen rushed upstairs to the dining room.
+Enjoyed by the Royals for centuries, imagine how chefs were able to ensure the soufflé held its shape as footmen rushed upstairs to the dining room.
 Serve as a main course or appetizer in a more formal meal.
 The Queen enjoys her cheese soufflé by plunging a spoon down into the middle and pouring cream in the centre.